thinkbigthings/java/mrjar/README.md

 why keep source for different versions of java in one project?
 - code that changes together should stay together
 - makes more sense to have one project build to one jar instead of multiple projects targeting a single jar
-- chance of defining source/target in subprojects to not be what the mrjar needs
+- reduce risk of defining source/target in subprojects to not be what the mrjar needs